kellerberrin/KGL_Gene/README.md

 Hardware requirements:

-A 64 bit Intel/AMD PC or laptop with at least 4GB memory (>= 16GB best) and 10GB free disk space.
+A multi-core (minimum 4 cores) 64 bit Intel/AMD PC or laptop with at least 16GB memory (>= 32GB best)
+and 100GB free disk space.

 The fast install procedure.
 ---------------------------